Why You Need an Anchor Client and How to Find One

 It's important to maintain multiple clients so you're not left scrambling when one disappears, but having too many small clients can leave you cash-poor and exhausted.
 You need an anchor client to make it as a freelancer in the long-term.

 How to Get an Anchor Client?

 An anchor client is the cornerstone of your freelance business portfolio.
 It's an ongoing gig or a long-term contract that more or less promises a certain amount of money each month and a relatively consistent time commitment.

-Ideally, your anchor client will pay you enough that you can pay almost all your bills with just this one gig—and it always pays you on time.
+Ideally, your anchor client will pay you enough that you can pay almost all your bills with just this one gig—and they always pay you on time.

 An anchor client basically provides you with most of the benefits of a "real job," like semi-regular infusions of cash and some structure.
-But it doesn't require that you show up every day and sit through interminable meetings.
+But they don't require that you show up every day and sit through interminable meetings.

 Develop One of Your Smaller Clients

 Reliability is the single best quality you can cultivate as a freelancer.
 You'll get more work when your clients have it to offer if you always do what you say you're going to do it when you say you're going to do it.